calebmsword/cpp-notes/value category.md

 <details>
 <summary>Note</summary>
 <br>
 The C++11 standard defines rvalues as expressions which are movable.
 This is a circular definition; see the overview of move semantics at the beginning of this section.
-I believe is better to continue to define rvalues as latent expressions even after the C++11 standard.
+I believe is better to continue to define rvalues as hidden expressions even after the C++11 standard.
 <br>
 <br>
 </details>